-"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney with Norris McLaughlin PA.
+"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney at Norris McLaughlin.
 "If another shareholder is cooking in a manner that creates a nuisance, the co-op is legally required to deal with it."

-He points out that this situation became more prevalent during the pandemic.
-"Not only are most people at home, more people are cooking than before," he says.
+He points out that this became more of an issue during the lockdown.
+"Not only were more people at home, more people were cooking than before," he says.